-We’re happy to welcome in Dave from theohface.com, a blog that discusses sex, gender and sexuality issues from a sex positive perspective.
+We’re happy to re-run a post from Dave from theohface.com, a blog that discusses sex, gender and sexuality issues from a sex positive perspective.
 (Check out his post last month on the female condom.)
-Look out for more posts from him in 2013; he’ll be guest posting monthly about sexual health from a male perspective.

 I was talking to a couple of doctors the other day and somehow we got onto the topic of grapefruit.
 They told me that grapefruit and grapefruit juice can interact with your body in a way that causes lots of medications to increase in potency, i.e., they become stronger versions of themselves.
 Good to know, I thought.
 But then, one of the women we were with mentioned that grapefruit had the opposite effect on some kinds of birth control – i.e., it made them less effective.
 Well damn, I thought, I gotta look into this!
 (Clearly, if it doesn’t pertain to sex, I’m not as interested.)

 So, I looked into it a bit and here’s what I found: first off, you may or may not know of the different types of hormonal birth control.
 There are two common types of birth control, ones that release a combination of the hormones estrogen and progestin and ones that only release progestin.
 (For more information, just click on the link.)

 Now, grapefruit gets in the way of the bodies ability to absorb estrogen.
 If your body isn’t absorbing the estrogen from your birth control pill properly, then the birth control pill isn’t going to work right and you may get pregnant – even if you’re taking your pills properly.
 Women who are using the progestin-only forms of birth control don’t need to worry about grapefruit though, because there’s no estrogen to worry about in the first place.